fluxcd/website/content/en/blog/2026-07-30-flux-openbao-secrets-signatures/index.md

         loginPath: auth/kubernetes/login
 ```

-With that in place, the OpenBao address in the SOPS metadata selects an entry from this list. kustomize-controller requests a Kubernetes ServiceAccount token with that address as its audience, then presents it at the configured login path under a role derived from the ServiceAccount as `{namespace}_{name}`.
+With that in place, the OpenBao address in the SOPS metadata selects an entry from this list. kustomize-controller requests a Kubernetes ServiceAccount token with that address as its audience, then presents it at the configured login path under the matching role created in Step 1.
 OpenBao returns a short-lived token, which Flux then uses to call OpenBao's transit engine to decrypt the Secret.

-### Step 3: Use a dedicated ServiceAccount for decryption
+### Step 4: Use a dedicated ServiceAccount for decryption

 By default, the exchange described above uses kustomize-controller's own ServiceAccount.
 A Flux Kustomization can instead select a dedicated ServiceAccount: